red-panda-productions/IPC-Lib/DOCUMENTATION.md

 # Documentation
 This is the documentation of the IPCLib, the layout of this document is the following:
-- ServerSocketAsync.h
+- ServerSocket
-- ClientSocketAsync.h
+- ClientSocket
 - Setting up a connection and sending data

-# ServerSocketAsync.h
+# ServerSocket

 A class that represents the serverside of a socket connection.
 It has functions to asynchronously connect and receive data from a client, and a synchronous function to send data to a client.